nar17/AL395_mybots/README.md

 # 	Results:
 The resulting robots loosely resemble a boxer with muscular arms and no legs; their movements are varied based upon the randomized placement of the sensor neurons.

-The following Youtube link shows one example of the evolution of one random robot:
+The following Youtube link shows one example of the evolution of a random robot: https://www.youtube.com/watch?v=u5Gyj6IEQg0

 The following Github link shows the full code repository: https://github.com/nar17/AL395_mybots/tree/assignmentEIGHT